 - The H1 answers the question “what does the user want and expect from this content?”

-Now, if you have a lot of pages, checking each of them manually might not be a good use of your time.
-To speed up the process, you can use an H tag checker to scan through your pages and check your H1 tags to make sure they’re optimized.
-After this, you’ll also get a list of problem pages and recommendations on how to make them better.
+Now, if you have a lot of content, checking each of them manually might not be a good use of your time.
+To speed up the process, you can use an H tag checker to scan through your content and check your H1s to make sure they’re optimized.
+After this, you’ll also get a list of problem urls and recommendations on how to make them better.

 Summing It Up

 Many SEOs fail when they treat their H1s as small or inconsequential piece of code, but you know better.
-Having a strong header is one of the easiest (and cheapest) ways to see a real boost in your search engine ranking.
+Having a strong header is one of the easiest (and cheapest) ways to see a real boost in your serp.

-H1s tell users and search engine crawlers what to expect when they click on your page, and it can spell the difference between low traffic and SEO success.
+H1s tell users and crawlers what to expect when they click on your page, and it can spell the difference between low traffic and SEO success.

-Now it’s time to put your newfound knowledge on H1 tags to good use!
+Now it’s time to put your newfound knowledge on H1s to good use!
 Audit your site, rewrite your H1s, and see those clicks roll in.